Ombi-app/Ombi/README.md

 * User management system (supports plex.tv, Emby and local accounts)
 * A landing page that will give you the availability of your Plex/Emby server and also add custom notification text to inform your users of downtime.
 * Allows your users to get custom notifications!
-* Secure authentication so you don't have to worry about those script kiddies
+* Secure authentication using best practises
 * Will show if the request is already on plex or even if it's already monitored.
 * Automatically updates the status of requests when they are available on Plex/Emby
 * Slick, responsive and mobile friendly UI
 * Ombi will automatically update itself :)
-* Very fast system.
+* Very fast!

 ### Integration
 We integrate with the following applications:
 * Plex Media Server
 * Emby
 * Sonarr
-* Radarr (beta)
+* Radarr
 * DogNzb
 * Couch Potato